Daniel San: “So, karate's fighting. You train to fight?”

 Your First Class.
 Yokoso!
 Welcome!
-Before you begin training at our traditional dojo (martial arts school) on the border of Chander, Gilbert and Mesa and just a short distance from Tempe and Phoenix, you need to sign a waiver and pay for your first month.
+Before you begin karate training at our traditional dojo (martial arts school) on the border of Chandler, Gilbert and Mesa and just a short distance from Tempe and Phoenix, you need to sign a waiver and pay for your first month.
 The only other fees will be for periodic rank tests when you achieve certain levels of expertise.
-Rank tests are typically scheduled 3 to 4 months apart and you only pay if you pass.
-The fee for each mudansha rank (colored belt) is $50: you will receive a proper certification from Seiyo No Shorin-Ryu Karate Kobudo Kai in both Japanese and English.
+Rank tests are scheduled 3 to 4 months apart and you only pay if you pass.